-With more states spanning the coastline than its western counterpart, the best east coast beaches in the USA Dropdown content, reaching from ruggedly charming Maine down to the tropical climes of Florida, offer style and substance to rival the most famous west coast beauty spots.
+With more states spanning the coastline than its western counterpart, the best east coast beaches in the USA offer style and substance to rival the most famous west coast beauty spots.

 So whether you’re embarking on a road trip or making a beeline for the beach, here’s our pick of vacation spots on the Atlantic coast.

-Calm waters lap the shore of the peaceful haven of Menemsha Beach in Massachusetts Dropdown content, which boasts sprawling views of the Elizabeth Islands and surf ideal for relaxed swimming.
-Head here to collect sea glass and watch fishing boats come into the small village harbour.
+Calm waters lap the shore of the peaceful haven of Menemsha Beach in Massachusetts, which boasts sprawling views of the Elizabeth Islands and surf ideal for relaxed swimming.
+Head to this one of the best beaches of the east coast to collect sea glass and watch fishing boats come into the small village harbour.

 For a day, swap bustling Manhattan for the retro seaside glamour of Brooklyn’s Coney Island.
-Here you will witness a diverse slice of New York City Dropdown content’s inhabitants lapping up the gaudiness whilst guzzling hot dogs and cotton candy.
+Here you will witness a diverse slice of New York City’s inhabitants lapping up the gaudiness whilst guzzling hot dogs and cotton candy.

 If you’re tiring of the sun/surf/swim formula, wildlife lovers will relish the nature trails that lead from the beach to Cape May Point Lighthouse, which are open to the public to explore.
 The town offers a welcoming atmosphere for strolling and shopping, with the brightly coloured "gingerbread" houses providing a picturesque setting throughout summer or winter.

-What to see and do in the area: The simple pleasures are the ones to enjoy in Cape May, whether that's wandering around and marvelling at its quaint Victorian architecture – its buildings adorned with cupolas, gazebos, balconies and "widow's walks" – or chowing down on freshly caught local lobster.
+What to see and do in the area: The simple pleasures are the ones to enjoy in Cape May, whether that's marvelling at its quaint Victorian architecture or chowing down on freshly caught lobster.
 Walking to the iconic lighthouse should be on anyone's list, while taking a boat out to spot whales and dolphins is an unforgettable experience.

 Camping is only permitted on the island's five campgrounds.
 There are designated campsites at Sea Camp and Stafford Beach, while you'll find wilderness camping at Hickory Hill, Yankee Paradise and Brickhill Bluff.
-Visit the National Park Service website for more information.

 What to see and do in the area: Biking and hiking are the primary activities here, as well as wildlife spotting.
-Home to a number of wild horses easily spotted roaming the pristine sands, along with wild turkeys, deer and even (in the fresh water ponds) alligators, this park makes an exciting retreat for a few nights beachside camping.
+Home to a number of wild horses along with wild turkeys, deer and even alligators, this park makes an exciting retreat for a few nights beachside camping.

-Welcome to Miami Dropdown content, a city bursting with cultural swagger and vivacious Latin vibes.
-This metropolis fuses artsy panache with a tropical climate, and South Beach (the so-called American Riviera) pulses with activity from dawn until dusk, drawing in surfers, sun worshippers and scenesters alike.
+Welcome to Miami, a city bursting with cultural swagger and vivacious Latin vibes.
+This metropolis fuses artsy panache with a tropical climate, and South Beach pulses with activity from dawn until dusk, drawing in surfers, sun worshippers and scenesters alike.

 The architecturally renowned Art Deco district and instagram-worthy palms of Ocean Drive makes this beach a win for holidaymakers looking for something edgier, with a heady dose of glitz and glamour.

-Without the crowds and usual tourist garb, this unspoiled islet can give the illusion that you’re holidaying on your own private beach; indeed, ten miles of inviting sandy dunes ensures sun-seekers won’t have to hunt long for a secluded pitch.
+Without the crowds and usual tourist garb, this unspoiled islet can give the illusion that you’re holidaying on your own private beach.
+Ten miles of inviting sandy dunes ensures sun-seekers won’t have to hunt long for a secluded pitch.
 The water here is calm enough for beginner surfers, and lessons are on offer for all abilities.

 What to see and do in the area: Aside from relaxing and surfing on the island proper, take advantage of the fact that you're just a stone's throw from picturesque Charleston.
 Soak it up on a carriage ride of the historic district or a harbour cruise.
 Or – for something a little bit different – book onto a bone-chilling ghost tour.